Tomut0/SimpleTournaments/README.md

 WORK IN PROGRESS:
 * The tournament setup and possibility to editing.
-* Fully customisation kits, game modes, rules, awards, time setup.
+* Fully customisation kits, game modes, rules, awards, time and location setup.
 * MySQL and SQLITE support.

 Commands: